-Record-breaking number of immigration cases went through federal court in 2022 | CBC News
+Record-breaking number of immigration cases went through Federal Court in 2022 | CBC News

 "I know for us, we missed funerals.
 We missed celebrations.
 We missed all of our birthdays.
 We missed all of our wedding anniversaries, just waiting for that paperwork to happen," she said.

-But she said it's a sign of a broken system that so many have to rely on them to get the responses they deserve.
+She said it's a sign of a broken system that so many have to rely on these applications to get the responses they deserve.

 "It's really a misuse of some of the resources that we have," she said.